redBDGR/CS2-Sound-List/README.md

 # CS2 Sounds List

-A complete list of CS2 sounds as of 1/5/2024.
+A complete list of CS2 sounds assets as of 1/5/2024.

-The primary use-case for this list is to be used for a refrence point when creating in-game binds to add additional sounds.
+The primary use-case for this list is to be used for a refrence point when creating in-game binds to add additional sounds or for servers owners/plugin developers to easily add sounds to their software.

 # Export Process